jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-drunkards-walk-in-clojurescript.md

 The bad news: you probably don't want to actually use this to generate levels for a video game.
 The main problem with it is that it's **unreliable** — sometimes it'll generate super cool tunnely cavey levels, and sometimes it'll just generate a boring-looking blob.
 It's pretty fun to play with, though!

+Don't worry, we'll look at a more useful algorithm next time 👍

 <pre class="hidden"><code class="cljs">

 (defn draw-top-canvas []